MileHacker Logo

 Keeping your documents organized and secure remains a priority for international travel.
 Make several photocopies and keep digital copies on your phone and in cloud storage.

-• Valid Passport: 6+ months validity, enough blank pages.
+• Valid Passport: VALID for at least six months, enough blank pages.

-• Brazilian Visa: Printed e-Visa or sticker in passport if required.
+• Brazilian Visa: Printed e-Visa or sticker in passport if necessary.

 • Travel Insurance: Policy number, emergency contacts, insurance policy summary.